 Enrol in a relevant online course, full-time or part-time, that will teach you the tools of the trade.
 Take up a related volunteer position that will give you real world experience and insight.
 Look at ways to develop relevant transferable skills, such as time management, team coordination or budget projection.
 Set up Google Alerts and become an impassioned walking encyclopaedia of industry news, demonstrating your interest in the field and determination to succeed.

 While you may be excited about your resolution to change careers, you may not be quite ready to shout it from the rooftops.
-That being said, it is possible tonetwork and make contacts in a new industry without your current employer being aware of you plans.
-Start getting your name out there, meeting and connecting with industry players, and letting trusted friends know that you’ll be making the transition into Dream Career in 2015.
+That being said, it is possible to network and make contacts in a new industry without your current employer being aware of your plans.
+Start getting your name out there, meeting and connecting with industry players, and letting trusted friends know that you’ll be making the transition to your Dream Career in the new year.

 Networking can be daunting if you don’t have an extroverted personality, but it can also be invaluable in putting you on the right people’s radar.
 Even if you’re shy, you can network in your own way, which will come across as more genuine and engaging.